Quentin Tarantino

 In collaboration with Robert Kurtzman, the foundation for "From Dusk Till Dawn" (1995) was later written.

-Gaining influence and possessing a distinct taste, Tarantino produced films he didn't direct: "Hostel" (2005), "Planet Terror" (2007), "Hell Ride" (2008), and others.
-They vary greatly in quality, acting skills, and other details but are stylistically close to Quentin.
+With growing influence and his signature taste, Tarantino began producing films he didn't direct: "Hostel" (2005), "Planet Terror" (2007), "Hell Ride" (2008), and others.
+While they vary in quality and execution, they all bear Tarantino's stylistic fingerprints.

 Quentin Tarantino's Personal Life